BotanyHunter/MrBayes/README.md

     python run_mrbayes.py -i toInclude.txt -C 1 -n 5000000 -f 50000 -s 6

 # Run the HTCondor job
-To run the job, simply enter the following command from the HTCondor submit node
+To run the job, simply enter the following command from the HTCondor submit node:

     condor_submit_dag run_mrbayes.dag

 The tree files, \*.t, are gathered into a tarball, run_mrbayes.tar.
 This file should be